 “Why do you run away?” he asked quietly.
 “Do I still frighten you or something?”

-She felt herself redden.
-“Because, if you want to date me, I don’t know how,” she admitted.
+“Because, if you want to date me, I don’t know how,” she confessed, feeling blood rush to her cheeks.
 “I haven’t dated anyone since university and that wasn’t even proper dating.
 Tom took me out to dinner once.
 We were students; we couldn’t afford to go to restaurants, so it was usually fish and chips or a burger.
 I don’t know how to date properly, Robert.
 I’ve never been out with a man your age and it’s mortifying to have to admit it.
 That’s why I take the easy way out and run.
 And, apart from that, your ex-girlfriend was everything I’m not.”

 “Which is precisely why she is now my ex.”